Bari, Italy..."California of the South"

 Food and Fun

 Bari offers many creative dishes with colorful vegetables such as turnip tops with orecchiette pasta or cavatelli.
 Red-yellow peppers stuffed with meat or rice, baked in the oven, is another delicious specialty.
 Local "farmhouses" carry these dishes and other similar 'veggie' delights!
-Other cuisines include bass, clams, cuttlefish, mussels, oysters, cod, prawns, sea bream, lobster, anchovies and sole, which are cooked using various methods.
+Other ingredients popular in local cuisine include bass, clams, cuttlefish, mussels, oysters, cod, prawns, sea bream, lobster, anchovies and sole, which are cooked using various methods.

 If you like pizza, there are pizzerias for every type of pizza.

 There's plenty to do in Bari during every season.
 From spending a day at the lovely beach to going horseback riding through the gorgeous countryside, you'll never get bored.
-Cinemas, theaters, museums and churches are abundant in Bari, combining modern entertainment with a marvelous taste of history.
+Cinemas, theaters, museums and churches are abundant, combining modern entertainment with a marvelous taste of history.